 Upon completion of each level a certificate will be issued:

-LEVEL 1 – Communication and Writing – concentrating on customer service, public speaking, creating a resume and writing correspondence.
+LEVEL 1 – Communication and Writing – concentrating on customer service, different types of communication, creating a resume and writing correspondence.

 LEVEL 2 – Ex-Offender Job Workshop – The topics of the curriculum consist of identifying employment, job interviews and review possible careers for ex-offenders.
 Goodwill Industries of Central Florida, Inc. Job Connection Center located in Rockledge, FL participates in this workshop.